getdyspatch/dyspatch-javascript/docs/DraftsApi.md

 Set Translations for Language

 Completely replaces any existing translations for the given language with those provided in request body.
-Variables embedded in keys or values are expected to be in the format &#x60;%(my_variable)s&#x60; and will automatically convert to the correct Dyspatch format depending on the type of template.
+Variables embedded in keys or values are expected to be in the format `%(my_variable)s` and will automatically convert to the correct Dyspatch format depending on the type of template.
 Accepts key/value pairs in JSON format or in gettext PO file format.
-For JSON set &#x60;Content-Type&#x60; header to &#x60;application/json&#x60;.
-For gettext PO format set &#x60;Content-Type&#x60; header to &#x60;text/x-gettext-translation&#x60;.
+For JSON set `Content-Type` header to `application/json`.
+For gettext PO format set `Content-Type` header to `text/x-gettext-translation`.

 ### Example
 ```javascript